sujoy124/AWS-Projects/Host a static website on AWS/README.md

 ![image](https://github.com/sujoy124/AWS-projects/assets/91733661/5fc4740e-f439-47fe-a078-c220935c7223)

 ### 3. Choose a Storage Service:
 AWS offers multiple services for hosting static websites.
-The most common options are Amazon S3 (Simple Storage Service) and AWS Amplify Console.
-Here, we'll use Amazon S3.
+The most common options are Amazon S3 (Simple Storage Service) which is chosen here.
 ### 4. Create an S3 Bucket:
 - Go to the AWS S3 service in the AWS Management Console.
 - Click on the "Create bucket" button.